svk31/steemjs-lib/README.md

 DISCLAIMER: This is a work in progress and most likely there will be bugs.
 Please file issues if you encounter any problems.

+The source code uses ES6 syntax but the npm library is transpiled to regular ES5 and can be used without Babel.

 ## Tests
-There's quite extensive suite of tests that can be run using `npm run test`.
+There's a quite extensive suite of tests that can be run using `npm run test`.
 These tests cover many different use cases and can be used as a reference point.

 ## Usage